SafwanAshraf13/FlipMart-Sales-/README.md

 Project Objectives :

-Using Excel & Power BI, this project aims to:
+Using Excel & Power BI, this project aims to :

 Analyze total sales by category & sub-category